mus-format/mus-go/README.md

 # MUS Format Serializer
-mus-go is a [MUS format](https://github.com/mus-format/mus) serializer with validation support for Golang.
+mus-go is a [MUS format](https://github.com/mus-format/mus) extremely fast serializer with validation support for Golang.
+Also it supports out of order deserialization and zero allocations deserialization.

 # Tests
 Test coverage is 100%.